 Monster Digital’s Villain camera can shoot 1080p videos at 30 frames per second.
 If you want 60fps, then you will have to shoot at 720p.
 It comes with a CMOS sensor that is 5 megapixels, but the camcorder interpolated photo resolution is 12 megapixels.

-The camera comes with a floating waterproof case and mounts for helmets and surfboards.
+The camera has a floating waterproof case and mounts for helmets and surfboards.
 With the waterproof floating case, you can take it up to 98 ft.
 It has a 2-inch LCD that is 480 x 240 resolution.
 It works with a MicroSD card and can support up to 32 GB.
 The battery is a 1200mAh rechargeable Lithium-ion battery.

-The camera can record widescreen photos and videos, its maximum view angle is 140 degrees.
+The camera can record widescreen photos and videos.
+Its maximum view angle is 140 degrees.
 Exposure and white balance settings are set to automatic, which is a good thing.